 What is the daily sales benchmark?

-This benchmark provides a near real-time look into how other restaurants in your region are performing to compare to your own restaurant’s performance.
-We are launching this feature based on the incredibly positive feedback we received to our weekly emails with sales benchmarks.
+This benchmark provides a near real-time look into how other restaurants in your region are performing as compared to your own restaurant’s performance.
+We launched this feature based on the incredibly positive feedback we received to our weekly emails with sales benchmarks.
 (Note that this feature is not available yet for our Canadian clients.)

 How do I understand the data?